For Projects

 Contact an appointed validation body to carry out your project validation.
 This is a paid service, for quotes please contact the validation bodies directly.

-The current bodies approved to validate and verify Peatland Code projects are OF&GSoil Association and SAC Consulting.
-Upon application a date to conduct audit of both the project site and the project documentation will be arranged.
-Amendments to the project plan may be required if determined necessary by the validation/verification body to ensure compliance with the Peatland Code
+Once projects have appointed a VVB, the VVB will arrange a date to carryout an audit of both the project site and the project documentation.
+Amendments to the project plan may be required if determined necessary by the validation/verification body to ensure compliance with the Peatland Code.

 The validator submits directly to the Peatland Code team all the documents required for a validation review.
 At this stage, the validator has already performed their checks and had detailed contact with the Project Developer.
 The validator sending through the documents is confirmation that they believe the project should be validated to the Peatland Code.
+Full details on VVB requirements are outlined in our VVB Scheme Document V1.0.

 Step 5 - Peatland restoration